Share this page:

 • AQA A level Specification: The teacher perspective.
 Researcher(s): Dr Sarah Cant, Dr Anwesa Chatterjee.
 [Project report]

-• Maintaining professional credibility through continuing professional development in the context of new-born examinations in midwifery training.
+• Credibility and health professional academics - a discursive exploration based on midwifery.
 Researcher(s): Ms Faith Kayembe.
 Supervisor(s): Dr Sue Holttum, Professor Margie Callanan, Dr Sarah Cant.
 [Postgraduate Research Project]

 • To what extent does intersectional factors such as religion and culture have on the expectations of domestic politics and how this affects their career development, progression and social mobility.
 Researcher(s): Mrs Rubina Arthur.
 Supervisor(s): Dr Peter Watts, Dr Sarah Cant.
 [Postgraduate Research Project]